metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/README.md

     example
 -   [Nice::Try](https://metacpan.org/pod/Nice::Try){.perl-module} is
-    rich context aware, which means it can provide you with a super granual context on how to return data back to the caller based on the caller\'s expectation, by using a module like [Want](https://metacpan.org/pod/Want){.perl-module}.
+    rich context aware, which means it can provide you with a super granular context on how to return data back to the caller based on the caller\'s expectation, by using a module like [Want](https://metacpan.org/pod/Want){.perl-module}.
 -   Call to [\"caller\" in